RaviPabari/DataStructures-Algorithm/README.md

 # Data Structures And Algorithm Using Python3

 `This is my repository for Data Structures And Algorithm using Python3.
-This repository mainly aims at implementation of various Data Structures and Algorithm techniques using Python.`
+This repository mainly aims at implementation of various Data Structures and Algorithm techniques.`
 <br>
 <br>
 Ravi Pabari